PotapenkoOleg/Docker-Reference/README.md

 `docker run -it ubuntu /bin/bash`

 ---
-NOTE: If you in linux and didn't setup Docker as a non-root user, you should use `sudo` in all of your commands like this `sudo docker run -it ubuntu /bin/bash`
+NOTE: If you on linux and didn't setup Docker as a non-root user, you should use `sudo` in all of your commands like this `sudo docker run -it ubuntu /bin/bash`

 ---